unfulvio/wp-requirements/README.md

 However, if you choose to do so, remind that Composer can only work with PHP 5.3.0 onwards.
 If your goal is to require a PHP version check against older versions of PHP, but want to use Composer, you need a workaround.

-You could specify an additional 5.2 autoloader specific to PHP, for example using [PHP 5.2 Autoloading for Composer](https://bitbucket.org/xrstf/composer-php52) by including in your `package.json` file the following:
+You could specify an additional autoloader specific to PHP 5.2, for example using the [PHP 5.2 Autoloading for Composer](https://bitbucket.org/xrstf/composer-php52), by including in your `package.json` file the following:

-	{
 	 "require": {
 		 "xrstf/composer-php52": "1.*"
 	 },